Easel Activities are a valuable easy-to-use tool to provide interactive elementary music activities and increase student engagement.

 - The digital version is in color.

-- It saves paper and you never run out of copies.
+- Digital versions save paper and you never run out of copies.

-- Teachers may easily share the activity via Google Classroom or your school’s LMS and students can complete the activity outside the classroom.
+- Teachers may easily share the activity via Google Classroom or your school’s LMS and students can complete the activity outside of class.

 How to Use Interactive Easel Activities in Elementary Music – Video Tutorial